 Vila Velha (Old Town)

 The original place of island occupation dating back 500 years, there is little still remaining.
-However this is the site of the second oldest church in Brazil, the view from there out to sea is quite breath taking, and the small artisan workshop is worth a visit.
+However this is the site of one of the oldest churches in Brazil, the view from there out to sea is quite breath taking, and the small artisan workshop is worth a visit.
+Also a great place to visit for lunch at weekends.